-Upon issuance of a new or different general permit for some or all of the discharges of stormwater covered by this permit, the permittee is required to notify EPD in writing of its intent to be covered by the new or different permit.
+Upon issuance of a new or different general permit for some or all of the discharges of stormwater covered by this permit, the permittee is required to notify EPD of its intent to be covered by the new or different permit.
 The permittee is required to submit a new NOI in accordance with the notification requirements of the new or different permit at that time.

-1.3.5 Change of Information NOI Modification.
+1.3.5 Change of Information.

-For an existing permittee, if any of the information supplied on the NOI form changes during the term of this permit, with the exception of the statement regarding existing quantitative data and the name of the site contact, the permittee must submit an updated NOI, with the "Change of Information" box marked at the top of the forma modification, within thirty (30) days after the change.
+For an existing permittee, if any of the information supplied on the NOI form changes during the term of this permit, with the exception of the statement regarding existing quantitative data and the name of the site contact, the permittee must submit an updated NOI, with the "Change of Information" box marked at the top of the form, within thirty (30) days after the change.

-1.3.51.3.6 Change in Owner/Operator.
+1.3.6 Change in Operator.

-At facilities where there is a transfer of ownership and/or a new operator takes over operational control at an existing facility, the new operator shall submit an updateda new NOI no later than thirty (30) days after a change in owner/operator.
-The previous owner/operator must submit a notice of termination (NOT)on the electronic forms provided by EPD no later than thirty (30) days after the operator changes.
+At facilities where there is a transfer of ownership and/or a new operator takes over operational control at an existing facility, the new operator shall submit an updated NOI no later than thirty (30) days after a change in owner/operator.
+The previous owner/operator must submit a notice of termination (NOT) no later than thirty (30) days after the operator changes.